 - a ‘Head Coach’ who will monitor, check in and problem solve with you

 - online catch-up sessions mid program and prior to the winter camp

 - the opportunity to catch up with other mentors

-We have invited 110 highly capable girls in years 9 and 10 who have an interest in STEM learning areas.
+We invite highly capable girls in years 9 and 10 who have an interest in STEM learning areas.
 The girls will:

 - be highly capable, hard-working and apply themselves

 - be curious and have a love of learning